2018 New England Patriots season: Week 14: at Miami Dolphins

 The Patriots lost to the Dolphins on a last second lateral at the end of regulation.
 With the heartbreaking loss, the Patriots fell to 9–4 for the first time since 2006.
+The loss also was the Pats second straight in Miami (5th loss there since 2013) and ensured the 6th consecutive year the Patriots didn't sweep the AFC East.